jdoleary/Spellmasons/docs/CriticalPath.md

 ## Important Tasks Remaining
 - Optimize: short circuit bloat movement if it's taking too long

+## Balance
+- Should subsequent targeting spells get more rare after you have one?

 ## Remaining Validation
 - Multiplayer save/load